sorskoot/sorskoot-website/content/blog/2023-04-19-Writing-better-prompts.md

 tags:
   - AI
 ---
-## Making AI-Generated Text More Natural: Tips and Tricks

 As someone who often works with AI-generated text, I've discovered a few handy strategies for making it appear more natural and less obviously computer-generated.
 Here's what I've learned: